microsoft/rushstack/common/reviews/api/gulp-core-build-typescript.api.md

 // Warning: (ae-incompatible-release-tags) The symbol "tslintCmd" is marked as @public, but its signature references "TslintCmdTask" which is marked as @beta
 //
 // @public (undocumented)
-declare const tslintCmd: TslintCmdTask;
+export const tslintCmd: TslintCmdTask;

 // @beta (undocumented)
-declare class TslintCmdTask extends RSCTask<ITslintCmdTaskConfig> {
+export class TslintCmdTask extends RSCTask<ITslintCmdTaskConfig> {
     // (undocumented)
     constructor();
     // (undocumented)